-The dream of the founders of TCSF was to create a vehicle whose mission was to support the schools of what was then the Tyler Catholic School System, St. Gregory School and Bishop Thomas K. Gorman Middle and High Schools.
+The dream of the founders of TCSF was to create a vehicle whose mission was to support the schools of what was then the Tyler Catholic School System, St. Gregory Cathedral School and Bishop Gorman Catholic School.
 Created as a separate private 501(c)(3) nonprofit entity, apart from the schools or the parishes, the Foundation’s goals were to:

 - Provide scholarships to deserving students

 - Provide an informational service for persons interested in supporting Catholic education at many different levels